learningequality/kolibri-docs/docs/install/_rpi.rst

 .. tip:: Read our :ref:`Raspberry Pi Tutorial for Kolibri <tutorial_rpi>`.

-.. warning:: Most of these steps require an internet connection.
-It is not possible to prepare a blank Raspberry Pi for Kolibri without fetching additional software packages from online sources.
+.. warning:: These steps require an internet connection during the installation.
+After completing the installation, it's possible :ref:`to replicate an image <rpi_replication>` for offline installation.

 Install